raul23/organize-ebooks/README.rst

     conversion failed (e.g. its content is empty or doesn't contain any text), then OCR is applied to the document.
   - 'true': OCR is applied to the document only if the conversion to text failed.
   - 'false': No OCR is applied after the conversion to text.
+- ``--owi, --organize-without-isbn``: if no ISBNs could be found within the document, the document can still be organized based on its author and/or title or filename by calling calibre's ``fetch-ebook-metadata`` command-line application which fetches metadata from online metadata sources (by default they are 'Goodreads', 'Google', 'Amazon.com').

+  These ebooks are then saved under the user specifed uncertain folder (``--ofu, --output-folder-uncertain``).

 Script usage
 ============